timlukins/pointviewer/README.md

 Where to start?

 * Linux and Windows confirmation.
+* Prebuilt dists?
-* More/robust file reading.
+* More/robust file reading - resurrect the C3D input!
+* The Point Cloud Library came out after I wrote this - use some of it's features now...
-* Better interaction/controls.
+* Better interaction/controls - esp. playback.
-* "Splatting".
+* "Splatting" and other visualisation.
 * Massive point cloud data-sets (on the cloud?)
 * Deltas - descriping derivatives of motion and local surfaces.